prabhuomkar/bitbeast/ptibench/README.md

 - Run benchmarks weekly/on latest versions using common GPU spec
 - Use FP16 for inference as well
 - Generate some fancy graphs using the saved results
+- Improve the way load testing is done using locust

 ## License
 This project is licensed under [MIT License](LICENSE).